HarshineeSriram/TLEF_documentation/clean-raw-survey-monkey.md

    - [`generate_faculty_engagement_xlsx`](#generate-faculty-engagement-xlsx-detailed)
    - [`generate_project_details_xlsx`](#generate-project-details-xlsx-detailed)

-# Project Summary and Process Documentation <a name="project-summary-and-process-documentation"></a>
+## Script Overview <a name="script-overview"></a>
 This documentation outlines the processes and methodologies implemented in the Python script designed to preprocess and analyze project data within an educational context, particularly focusing on faculty engagement and project details for the analysis of funded projects.

-## Script Overview <a name="script-overview"></a>

 ### Import Libraries <a name="import-libraries"></a>
 The script imports various libraries for data manipulation, AWS interactions, and processing: